-INSPIRE THE INNER SCIENTIST IN YOUR STUDENTS: Bring science and social science alive.
+Bring science and social science alive.
 Assign real world challenges to engage student interest.
 Use a project-based approach to investigate meaningful, authentic issues.
-Integrate an interdisciplinary study with computer skills to promote learning.
+Map skills activities for kids integrate an interdisciplinary study with computer skills.

-MAXIMIZE YOUR TIME WITH HASSLE-FREE RESOURCES: Teacher Guide outlines lesson plans, practical strategies and ideas, learning objectives, and assessment tools.
+Teacher Guide outlines lesson plans, practical strategies, and ideas, learning objectives, and assessment tools.
 Resource files include templates and samples of completed interactive map projects for inspiration.
 Students examine the samples with guided questions to prepare for their own inquiry.

-DIFFERENTIATED INSTRUCTION FOR 21ST CENTURY LEARNERS: Curriculum is flexible and supports a variety of learning styles.
+Curriculum is flexible and supports a variety of learning styles.
 Appeal to students of differing readiness and abilities.
-Use the Teacher Guide and suggested strategies to provide reinforcement when needed.
+Use strategies suggested in the Teacher Guide to provide reinforcement when needed.
 Customize assessment files.
 Use the Student Workbook, either in digital PDF or printed format, to allow independent workers to advance at their own pace.
-Step-by-step instructions include images for clarification and as examples for visual learners.
+Step-by-step instructions include images for visual learners.
 Checklists build organizational skills and self-sufficiency.

 Map skills lessons plans show how to create an interactive map that explores how human and physical geography intersect.
 The map can be of the world, country, province or state, region, or a city.
 Select a topic based on an area of study within geography, history, or social studies curriculum.
 The map could be about people and places, historical exploration, current events, environmental awareness, tourist attractions, or national pride.